-If you are referring to works by two authors with the same surname, include their initial(s) to avoid ambiguity.
-Or, if you are referring to multiple works by the same author, include their name and a title in order to distinguish between them, like so:
+If you are referring to works by two authors with the same surname, include their initial(s) in parenthetical references to avoid ambiguity.
+In your prose, use their full name throughout.
+Alternatively, if you are referring to multiple works by the same author, include the author’s name and the work’s title in order to distinguish between them, like so:

-Parenthetical Structure: ((First Initial) Surname, Abbreviated Title Page(s))
+Parenthetical Structure: (First Initial if Necessary.
+Surname, Abbreviated Title Page(s))